m67hoff/aspera-browser/README.md

 #### Features:
 - modern, fast & intuitive to use WebUI
-- works with any Aspera Transfer Server or ATS/Folder Access-Key - local or remote
+- browse, upload, download to any Aspera Transfer Server or ATS/Folder Access-Key - local or remote
+- drag-and-drop to upload
+- see and manage your transfer activity
+- "goto" feature together with aslmcli
 - cloud or on-prem
 - separate or on same system as Transfer Server
 - support for HTTPS